 - Market your course using any and all methods at your disposal - and when you think you’re done, do it again, and again, and… (you get the idea!)

-- Start early and don't leave your final preparation and testing until last minute.
+- Start preparing early and don't leave your final preparation and testing until last minute.
 You will overlook something and it will come back to haunt you!

 - Check your Discussion Starter questions.
-Are they written in such a way to maximise the likelihood of everybody being able to answer?
+Are they written in such a way to maximise the likelihood of everybody being able to contribute an answer?
 Have you written them in such a way to tap into the real-world scenarios that the respondents can relate to?

 - Triple check that all the content is in the right place, with the right points attached (changing content in *live* courses/levels is a recipe for problems).

 - Check you’ve set the correct start (and end) date for the course/levels.

 - Double check that the course will behave as you expect once it goes live.